readmeio/rdme/documentation/commands/openapi.md

   For the best and most explicit results, we recommend using the `--slug` flag to set a slug for your API definition, especially if you're managing many API definitions at scale.

+  If your API definition is still processing when the polling window ends, the command will exit successfully while processing continues in the background.

 EXAMPLES
   You can pass in a file name like so: